AW

 What users consistently praise:

 Capterra and SoftwareReviews users consistently highlight LiveChat's AI-powered features, specifically the AI copilot for drafting replies and AI triage for ticket routing.
-Ecommerce store owners on Reddit running 5+ agent teams report streamlined workflows and efficient customer engagement.
+Ecommerce store owners on Reddit running 5+ agent teams report efficient workflows and faster customer engagement.
 The omnichannel support capabilities and chatbot automation receive specific praise for reducing response times across multiple platforms.

 Recurring complaints: